nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_hardware.rst

     | NRESET        | P0.03       |
     +---------------+-------------+

-   .. tab:: nRF5340
+   .. tab:: nRF5340 DK

-    Refer to the pinout assignment for nRF5340:
+    Refer to the pinout assignment for the nRF5340 DK:

     +---------------+-------------+
     | SX126X shield | nRF5340 DK  |